RolandBende/vercheckapi-wp-plugin/readme.txt

 License: GPL-3.0-or-later
 License URI: http://www.gnu.org/licenses/gpl.html

-Version check REST API endpoint for WordPress.
+A REST API endpoint for checking WordPress core, theme, and plugin versions.

 == Description ==

 This plugin adds a custom REST API endpoint that returns information about the current versions of the WordPress core, active themes, and active plugins.

+Useful for remote WordPress site version monitoring & logging, CI/CD checks, and automated update workflows.

 - **HTTP method:** `GET`
 - **API endpoint:** `/wp-json/vercheck-api/v1/status`

 **Important:** The endpoint requires authentication via a Bearer token.

-The JSON response includes:
+The API returns a JSON object with the following data:
 - The current WordPress version.
 - A list of active plugins with available updates, including their current and latest versions.
 - A list of active themes with available updates, including their current and latest versions.

-**Response example:**
+**Example response:**
 `
   {
     "core": {